percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/index.rst

 ====================================

-*Percona XtraBackup* is an open-source hot backup utility for *MySQL* - based servers that doesn't lock your database during the backup.
+*Percona XtraBackup* is an open-source hot backup utility for *MySQL* - based servers that does not lock your database during the backup.
 It can back up data from *InnoDB*, XtraDB, and *MyISAM* tables on *MySQL* 5.1 , 5.5, 5.6 and 5.7 servers, as well as Percona Server with XtraDB.

 .. note::